Raitab/raid-data-tracker/README.md

 If you find any bugs or problems, feel free to message me on Discord - @raitab.

 ## Changelog:
-### v1.6.6
+### v1.7
-- Fix normal ToA Completion time tracking regex
+This update adds ToB difficulty tracking for logs!
+Unfortunately because this information wasn't previously tracked, all previous logs will only be viewable under the "All Levels" ToB filter.
+These can be manually updated by modifying the `/tob/raid_tracker_data.log` directly.
+- Add ToB difficulty level tracking and panel filter
 - Fix splits not being tracked for users that don't have 'Precise Timing' enabled
+- Fix normal ToA completion time tracking regex
+- Fix ToA raid level not updating when failing time invocations
+- Update a depreciated Username call in preparation for Webhook PR

 ### v1.6.5
 - Remove apostrophe from MVP plural